kenhanscombe/ukbtools/README.md

-## Making a UKB dataset
+## Make a UKB dataset

 The function `ukb_df()` takes two arguments, the stem of your fileset and the path, and returns a dataframe with usable column names.
+This will take a few minutes.
+The rate-limiting step is reading and parsing the code in the UKB-generated .r file - not `ukb_df` per se.

 ```{r, eval = FALSE}